Build a Better Application Strategy With onX on Desktop

 Once you have an idea of where you’d like to apply for tags, the next step is making certain you can legally access the unit. onX Hunt shows public/private land boundaries and parcel information in all 50 states (Elite members have access to all 50; premium members choose a single state or the two-state option).
 These color-coded land maps help you understand where you’ll be applying for, and how much public land you may have to work with before encountering private land.

-The onX Hunt App indicates different types of Government land with colored overlays.
-This includes the National Forest Service, National Park Service, the Bureau of Land Management, city parks, and more.
-It also includes over 100 million acres owned by Tribal Governments and the Bureau of Indian Affairs, and over 20 million acres owned by the Department of Defense which generally do not allow public hunting. onX Hunt will tell you which managing entity manages the land, but it’s up to you to be aware of the regulations and access restrictions.
+The onX Hunt App indicates different types of government land with color-coded overlays.
+This includes the National Forest Service, National Park Service, Bureau of Land Management, city parks, and more.
+It also includes over 100 million acres owned by Tribal Governments and the Bureau of Indian Affairs, and over 20 million acres owned by the Department of Defense, which generally do not allow public hunting. onX Hunt will tell you which managing entity manages the land, but it’s up to you to be aware of the regulations and access restrictions.

 So where do you start?
 Head to your target state’s Game & Fish or Department of Natural Resources website.
 Hunting regulations can vary greatly over time and from one area to another, so it’s a good idea to become familiar with these websites and learn how to find the regulations for the areas you plan to hunt.
 Check out our Government Lands FAQ for more information.